Teacher-Guided Causal Interventions for Image Denoising: Orthogonal Content-Noise Disentanglement in Vision Transformers: Method

 where \text{Unpatchify} reshapes patch predictions back to full resolution.
 To prevent cross-branch leakage (textures encoded as ``noise'' or noise contaminating content), we impose an orthogonality constraint between token-wise content/noise subspaces:

-Minimizing \eqref{eq:ortho} acts as a geometric firewall: content-like directions are discouraged from entering the noise channel.
-A pure orthogonality regularizer can admit degenerate solutions (e.g., collapsing $Z_n$), so we additionally \emph{anchor} the nuisance mechanism with explicit noise supervision.
+Minimizing \eqref{eq:ortho} acts as a firewall against content-noise leakage.
+To prevent degenerate solutions (e.g., collapsing $Z_n$), we \emph{anchor} the nuisance mechanism with explicit noise supervision.
 For paired training with known clean target $X$, the ground-truth noise is